 MDNA55 has been studied in previous clinical trials under two Investigational New Drug Applications ("IND") for the treatment of rGBM, high grade glioma and non-CNS solid tumors.
-To date, MDNA55 has promising clinical data from 72 patients including 66 adult patients with rGBM following a single intra-tumoral infusion.
+In these earlier studies, MDNA55 showed promising clinical results from 72 patients including 66 adult patients with rGBM following a single intra-tumoral infusion.
 It has secured Orphan Drug Status from the FDA and the EMA as well as Fast Track Designation from the FDA.